K-State Counseling Services Master's Internship and Practicum Training

-- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are required attend the other training opportunities at Counseling Services.
+- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are required to attend the other training opportunities at Counseling Services.
 For instance, two times per month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
 We also have one-hour large case conferences in which a staff member conducts a formal case presentation and two-hour in-services in which a staff member presents on a specialty area or area of interest.
-Large case conference and in-services occur one time a month each.
+Large case conference and in-services throughout the semester.

 Hours Per Week